harshigella/healthcare-insights-dashboard/README.md

 # Healthcare Insights Dashboard using Power BI

 ## Executive Summary
-This project uses Power BI to analyze hospital data, focusing on patient demographics, treatment outcomes, and costs for 1000 patients and 5 hospitals.
-The dashboard reveals key insights, such as optimizing treatment costs by focusing on high-recovery, cost-effective treatments and tailoring care based on patient age and gender.
-These insights support better decision-making, improving both patient outcomes and hospital efficiency.
+This project uses Power BI to analyze hospital data for 1000 patients across 5 hospitals.
+The dashboard focuses on patient demographics, treatment outcomes, and healthcare costs.
+The insights help identify cost-effective treatments, improve recovery outcomes, and support better operational decision-making in healthcare environments.

 ## Tools and Skills
 - **Power BI**: Developed dynamic visualizations and an interactive dashboard.
 - **Data Analysis**: Performed in-depth analysis of hospital and patient data to derive meaningful insights.
 - **Statistical Analysis**: Applied statistical methods to uncover trends and correlations in the data.
-- **Healthcare Domain Expertise**: Interpreted analytical results with a strong understanding of healthcare operations and patient care.
+- **Healthcare Domain Knowledge**: Interpreted analytical results with a strong understanding of healthcare operations and patient care.

 ## Dataset
 This project utilizes two Excel sheets containing data for 1000 patients and 5 hospitals.
 The dataset includes: